divesresearch/dives-website/content/english/blog/typescript.md

 # So, should we use it or not?

-TLDR: Depends, but most probably you don't need it!
+TLDR: Depends on what you do, but most probably you don't need it!

 Why?